d-payel/d-payel/README.md

 **Data Science Intern| Physics Grad**

 Right now, I’m building things that make sense of markets, tweets, and everything messy in between.
-I’m especially into financial data, crypto volatility, and finding patterns where most people see noise.
+Interested in applying maths to real-world problems.

 ---